Mohd Yadzil Yaakub: Non-governmental organisation and other careers

 Yadzil has been patron of the Pertubuhan Gagasan Inovasi dan Ekonomi Melaka (GIEM) since 2020.
 He has also been co-chairman of Innovation and Digitalisation Committee of SME Corp of Malaysia and corporation member of SME Corp of Malaysia since 2021.
-He was secretary of the Melaka branch of the Koperasi Pribumi Bersatu Malaysia Sdn Bhd in 2019 and medical officer of Melaka hospital from 2005 to 2009.
+He was secretary of the Malacca branch of the Koperasi Pribumi Bersatu Malaysia Sdn Bhd in 2019 and medical officer of Malacca hospital from 2005 to 2009.